 Former Summitville fire chief arrested on theft charges over $140,000

 Dec.
-24—ANDERSON — Additional criminal charges have been filed against former Summitville Fire Department Chief James "Randy" Sizelove, alleging the theft of more than $140,000.
+25—ANDERSON — Additional criminal charges have been filed against former Summitville Fire Department Chief James "Randy" Sizelove, alleging the theft of more than $140,000.

 The new criminal charges against Sizelove, 57, were filed Thursday by the Indiana State Police and are a Level 5 felony charge of theft in excess of $50,000 and two Level 6 felony charges of official misconduct and conflict of interest by a public official.